palenic/proteinExprML/README.md

  - linear regression: OLS, ridge, lasso, k-nearest regression.

  The notebook features an exploratory analysis and tests different algorithms, using the `seaborn` library for meaningful representations.

+## References
+Higuera, Clara, Katheleen J. Gardiner, and Krzysztof J. Cios.
+“Self-organizing feature maps identify proteins critical to learning in a mouse model of down syndrome.”
+PloS one 10.6 (2015).